Barista CV Example, Tips and Guide for Success

 Tailor your CV to the job description

 Hiring managers are much more likely to respond positively to your CV if you’ve taken the time to tailor it.
-Generic CVs that you use for every job application are unlikely to stand out.
+Generic CVs or resumes that you use for every job application are unlikely to stand out.
 Refer closely to the job advert for indications of what the employer is searching for in candidates, and make sure your CV reflects this.

 Quantify your achievements